 How did you come to be part of the machine vision industry?

-What role does Europe have in the development of machine vision?
+What role does North America have in the development of machine vision?

-What will be the most significant commercial change in the industry?
+What will be the most significant commercial change in the industry in the coming years?

 I believe machine vision will begin to step out of industry and become more mainstream in the consumer world.
 Everyone now carries around a camera with them all the time.
 Applications are being churned out regularly to make more and more use of these camera images in cool and creative ways for the benefit of those consumers.
 The lessons and approaches learned over the last 30 to 40 years in the machine vision world are being applied mainstream in everyday culture.
 Things like optical character recognition were leading-edge technology within our industry only a short time ago.
 Now, a phone does it in real-time to translate foreign signs so you can get around more easily in a country where you don’t speak the language.
 How the machine vision industry adjusts now to aligning developments from both the industrial and the commercial worlds within this space will dictate how it sets itself up for the future.